manili/LDF/README.md

-# Layout_Description_Framework
+# Layout Description Framework
-LDF is a framework to help Analog IC designers create their own layouts by writing C# code.
+Layout Description Framework or LDF is a framework to help Analog IC designers create their own layouts by writing C# code.